 Helpful hint: I do not use the gel shaving cream when it comes to fluffy slime, just the good old fashioned dollar store shaving cream.

-The shaving cream is white so it doesn’t interfere with the optional coloring of your slime (but again, what kid doesn’t want color?), and you can see exactly how much you are adding.
+The shaving cream is white so it doesn’t interfere with the optional coloring of your slime (again, what kid doesn’t want vibrant, wacky color?), and you can see exactly how much you are adding.

 Stir (or mix using your hands, like I do in the video) together and your glue should start to puff up and double in size in your bowl.
 If you are going to add color, you can add it and adjust to your preference at this time.